First 3D reconstruction of a blast furnace using muography: Results

-The results of the 3D inversion obtained here are very satisfactory and the cohesive zone could be highlighted.
+The results of the 3D inversion obtained here are very satisfactory because we see density contrasts between zones and the cohesive zone could be clearly observed, with a higher density than the rest (except the shell).
 The algorithm and the inversion method have been successfully tested on the internal structure of the BF.
 We will test the robustness of the inversion in the next subsection.
+Operators of the blast furnace studied found the 3D reconstruction consistent with reality.